EN-IH-WDPT-JUN21/tEapot-Cinebase-movies-app-backend/README.md

   Front End
   ===========================

-  The fron end part can be found in the following repo: https://github.com/EN-IH-WDPT-JUN21/tEapot-Cinebase-movies-app-frontend
+  The front end part can be found in the following repo: https://github.com/EN-IH-WDPT-JUN21/tEapot-Cinebase-movies-app-frontend

   Look and Feel